Lorenzo Crisetig: Inter

 Under new coach Gian Piero Gasperini, Crisetig played in pre-season friendlies.
 However, he did not play in competitive match.
 But under new coach Claudio Ranieri, he made his debut in 2011–12 UEFA Champions League on 27 September, replacing Cristian Chivu in the last minute.
 It was due to the injury crisis, in which the coach had five midfielders only (including Zanetti) plus Crisetig and youngster Andrea Romanò.
 He also played for the youth team in 2011–12 NextGen series in the next day.

 Parma

-On 23 January 2012, Inter bought back Joel Obi from co-owner Parma F.C. for €3.2 million.
+On 23 January 2012, Inter bought back Joel Obi from co-owner Parma for €3.2 million.
 In the same deal, Crisetig, was sold to Parma in co-ownership deal for €1.5 million.
 Crisetig was remained in their "mother" club for the rest of the season.
-On 25 March 2012, he won the first edition of NextGen series with Primavera after penalty shootout win against AFC Ajax.
+On 25 March 2012, he won the first edition of NextGen series with Primavera after penalty shootout win against Ajax.